 At UConn Law, we believe that disability brings diversity to the legal profession and enriches the field.
 As such, we ensure access to our programs for all law students.

 Student Services staff are trained to provide accommodations for students.
-Accommodation decisions are made by the Director of Student Services, please send requests and documentation to Jane Thierfeld Brown as soon as possible after being admitted.
+Accommodation decisions are made by the Director of Student Services, please send requests and documentation as soon as possible after being admitted.
 We make every effort to help students succeed and want to provide appropriate accommodations as early as possible.
 Please refer to the University of Connecticut Documentation Guidelines.

 It is the policy and practice of the University of Connecticut School of Law to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students and applicants with disabilities.
 Individuals who are enrolled at the School of Law must be able to carry out the essential requirements of the curriculum with reasonable accommodation.
 Under these laws, no qualified individual with a disability shall be denied access to or participation in services, programs and activities of the School of Law.